rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ## Contested topics, open questions

-We propose some open debated questions and links to scientific references below.
+We propose some open debated questions, with links to scientific references below.

 * What are the pathophysiological mechanisms of subdural and retinal hemorrhage in infants?
 See [Neuropathology](#sec-neuropathology), [Radiology](#sec-radiology), [Retinal hemorrhage](#sec-rh).
 * What are the medical causes and risk factors of subdural and retinal hemorrhage in infants?
 See [Benign external hydrocephalus](#sec-beh), [Differential diagnoses](#sec-dd), [Short falls](#sec-falls).
 * With no satisfactory experimental model of shaking, what evidence do we have that traumatic shaking alone (without impact) can rupture bridging veins and cause subdural and retinal hemorrhage?
 What is the temporal evolution of symptoms after trauma?
 See [History](#sec-history), [Animal models](#sec-animal), [Biomechanics and modeling](#sec-biomechanics), [Radiology](#sec-radiology).
 * How reliable are admissions of shaking obtained after medical determinations of SBS/AHT?
 What scientific evidence can we infer from the rare described cases of witnessed and videotaped shaking?
 See [Confessions](#sec-confessions), [Medical ethics, medicolegal issues, cognitive biases](#sec-ethics).
-* How severe is the issue of circular reasoning arising in the clinical literature, where medical determinations of SBS/AHT are made based on the same findings that are being studied?
+* What is the scientific impact of the circular reasoning issue that arises in the clinical literature (where medical determinations of SBS/AHT are made based on the very same findings that are being studied)?
 See [Systematic reviews](#sec-systematic), [Opiniated reviews](#sec-opiniated), [Epidemiology and prevention](#sec-epidemiology).
 * What are the psychological, societal, ethical implications of medical determinations of child abuse?
 See [Medical ethics, medicolegal issues, cognitive biases](#sec-ethics).